NLnetLabs/routinator/source/manual-page.rst

-    This command requests that Routinator update the local repository and then validate the Route Origin Attestations in the repository and output the valid route origins, which are also known as validated ROA payloads or VRPs, as a list.
+    This command requests that Routinator update the local repository and then validate the Route Origin Attestations in the repository and output the valid route origins, which are also known as Validated ROA Payloads or VRPs, as a list.

     .. option:: -o file, --output=file

            Specifies the output file to write the list to.
-If this option is missing or file is - the list is printed to standard output.
+If this option is missing or file is ``-`` the list is printed to standard output.

     .. option:: -f format, --format=format